The effects of a scalar singlet Leptoquark at the $Z$ factory: Introduction

 The Standard Model (SM) provides a fundamental theoretical framework for describing the interactions between elementary particles, especially following the discovery of the Higgs boson at the Large Hadron Collider (LHC) in 2012~\cite{ATLAS:2012yve,CMS:2012qbp}.
 However, several experimental observations indicate that the SM is insufficient to fully account for certain phenomena.
 It should be regarded as an effective theory of higher energy scales ($\sim$ TeV).
 As a consequence, the LHC has shifted its focus toward searching for deviations from SM, which may indicate the new physics (NP).
 Although, the direct searches at the LHC have not yet provided conclusive evidence for NP, the experimental observations in B-meson decays have revealed significant deviations from SM expectations, such as the phenomena of lepton flavor universality violation (LFUV).
 LFUV was first reported in B-meson semileptonic decays by the BaBar collaboration~\cite{BaBar:2012obs,BaBar:2013mob}, and has subsequently been updated and confirmed by the Belle and LHCb collaborations~\cite{LHCb:2017avl,LHCb:2017smo,LHCb:2017rln,Belle:2019rba,LHCb:2019hip,Belle:2019oag,BELLE:2019xld,LHCb:2021trn,Belle-II:2024ami,LHCb:2023uiv,LHCb:2023zxo}.
 For example, the observables $R(D^{(*)})$ are introduced to describe LFUV in B-meson semileptonic decays with $D^{(*)}$ final states

 The results of \( R(D^{(*)}) \) are presented in Table.~\ref{tab::Rds}, where the experimental measurements exhibit significant deviations from SM predictions.

 An alternative approach to addressing LFUV is to introduce new composite particles, known as leptoquarks~(LQs)~\cite{Dorsner:2013tla,Sakaki:2013bfa,Bauer:2015knc,Barbieri:2015yvd}.
 LQs carry color charge, as well as both lepton and baryon quantum numbers.
 Consequently, LQs can couple directly to a quark and a lepton via Yukawa-type interactions at tree level.
-For instance, as shown in Fig.~\ref{fig::LQ}, the introduction of a scalar singlet LQ ($S_1$) can contribute to the charged-current (CC) transition \( b \to c \tau \nu \), thereby generating additional effects beyond those predicted by the SM.
-The theory of LQs has been extensively investigated in the previous works~\cite{Mandal:2018kau,Crivellin:2021egp,Crivellin:2021bkd,Borschensky:2022xsa,Buttazzo:2017ixm,Marzocca:2018wcf,Gherardi:2020qhc,Bhaskar:2023ftn,Vignaroli:2018lpq,Greljo:2017vvb,He:2025arp,Alvarez:2018jfb,Haisch:2022afh,Haisch:2022lkt,Buonocore:2020erb,Raj:2016aky}.
+For instance, as shown in FIG.~\ref{fig::LQ}, the introduction of a scalar singlet LQ ($S_1$) can contribute to the charged-current (CC) transition \( b \to c \tau \nu \), thereby generating additional effects beyond those predicted by the SM.
+The theory of LQs has been extensively investigated in the previous works~\cite{Mandal:2018kau,Crivellin:2021egp,Crivellin:2021bkd,Borschensky:2022xsa,Buttazzo:2017ixm,Marzocca:2018wcf,Gherardi:2020qhc,Bhaskar:2023ftn,Vignaroli:2018lpq,Greljo:2017vvb,He:2025arp,Alvarez:2018jfb,Haisch:2022afh,Haisch:2022lkt,Buonocore:2020erb,Raj:2016aky,Bansal:2018eha}.
 In particular, by matching the LQs theory to the Standard Model Effective Field Theory (SMEFT), the contributions of scalar LQs to low-energy observables have been calculated at the one-loop level in Ref.~\cite{Gherardi:2020qhc}.
 A systematic description and implementation of the complete scalar LQs Lagrangian with {\tt FeynRules} package~\cite{Christensen:2008py} has been presented in Ref.~\cite{Crivellin:2021ejk}.
+In the scenarios addressing $(g-2)_{\mu/\tau}$, the LQ effects in $Z$ decays and electro-positron colliders are investigated in Refs.~\cite{Crivellin:2020mjs,ColuccioLeskow:2016dox,Crivellin:2021spu,Arnan:2019olv}.
 At LHC, the NLO QCD corrections to scalar LQ pair production have been calculated in Refs.~\cite{Kramer:1997hh,Kramer:2004df} and further matched with the parton shower in Refs.~\cite{Ghosh:2023ocz,Borschensky:2021jyk,Borschensky:2021hbo,Borschensky:2020hot,Dorsner:2018ynv,Mandal:2015lca}.